Kicking & Screaming (2005 film): Critical response

 On Rotten Tomatoes, the film holds an approval rating of 41% based on 139 reviews, and an average rating of 5.5/10.
 The web site's critical consensus reads, "The script is mediocre and fails to give Ferrell a proper comedic showcase."
 On Metacritic, the film has a weighted average score of 45 out of 100, based on 33 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert gave the film 3 out of 4 stars, saying that it was "an entertaining family movie".
 Scott Foundas of Variety called it "An immensely likable, funny comedy that finds a novel approach to that familiar combo of kids and sports."

-David Palmer gave the film 3.5 out of 5 stars, saying that Ferrell and the film were much funnier than "a PG-rated kids film has any right being".
+Christy Lemire, writing for the Associated Press, praised Ferrell's acting, stating that "if you just can't wait until July for the remake of The Bad News Bears starring Billy Bob Thornton, now you have Kicking & Screaming, which is the exact same idea on the soccer field, starring Will Ferrell."

 Box office

 The film grossed $20.2 million in its opening weekend, finishing in 2nd place behind fellow newcomer Monster-in-Law ($23.1 million).

-Kicking and Screaming earned $52.8 million in the U.S. and Canada, and $3.2 million in other territories for a worldwide total of $56.1 million, against a production budget of $45 million.
-Kicking and Screaming became the highest grossing soccer movie, beating Bend It Like Beckham which grossed $32.5 million.
+Kicking & Screaming earned $52.8 million in the U.S. and Canada, and $3.2 million in other territories for a worldwide total of $56.1 million, against a production budget of $45 million.
+Kicking & Screaming became the highest grossing soccer movie in the US, beating Bend It Like Beckham which grossed $32.5 million.